DataDog/dd-sdk-android/features/dd-sdk-android-session-replay-compose/README.md

-# Datadog Session Replay Extension Support for Compose
+# Datadog Session Replay Extension Support for Jetpack Compose

 See the dedicated [Datadog Android Session Replay documentation][1] to learn how to add this extension when configuring Session Replay feature for your application.